 The new iPad and iPhone update fixes a few issues and brings dual-SIM support to the iPhone XS, XS Max and XR in the form of eSIM.
 It was previously announced as being available for these handsets but it needed to be enabled via a software update.

 So firstly we'll run through the updates coming in iOS 12.1 before moving onto the key features that are part of the major iOS 12.0 update that debuted last month.

-This next major update to the iPhone and iPad mobile operating system was initially rumoured to be all about improvements to quality and performance, but Apple had a few surprises in store, too.
+This year's major update to the iPhone and iPad mobile operating system was initially rumoured to be all about improvements to quality and performance, but Apple had a few surprises in store, too, as you'll read.